w3f/polkadot-wiki/docs/learn/learn-staking.md

 to get a full set.
 Disabled validators will need to resubmit their intention to validate and re-garner support from nominators.

-For more on chilling, see the "[How to Chill][]" page on this wiki.
+For more on chilling, see the "[How to Chill](../maintain/maintain-guides-how-to-chill.md)" page on this wiki.

 ## Why and Why not to Stake?